nicolenocera/cybersecurity-portfolio/Projects/Active-Directory-Lab/README.md

 ## 6. Create Security Groups

-Created security groups to simplify permission management and make user administration easier.
+Created security groups and added users to the correct groups.

 Groups created: